 Once you turn on QUIC.cloud CDN option hop over to the Image Optimization section.
 This is where you can optimize images to WebP using QUIC.cloud conversion service.
 This service uses WP Rest API to connect and generate WebP images on demand.

 LSCache can run cron jobs at regular intervals using WP cron to facilitate progressive generation of WebP images.
-To learn more about how WebP images can improve your site performance, click here.
 With the free service you can generate up to 1000 images, combined with 100 LQIP images.
 The only caveat we found was fallback image option, ie. serving regular PNG/JPEG images in browsers that don’t support WebP images.
-For some more practical guidelines on optimizing images for site performance, you can check out insight article here.
+For some more practical guidelines on optimizing images for site performance, you can visit out related posts below.

 The next few steps are crucial, volatile and unpredictable.
 Most bugging ones are combining/minifying assets like JS/CSS efficiently.
 Another major hurdle is loading WebFonts with fallback.
 If you’re lucky most of these settings will work fine depending on how these assets are enqueued.